OME BP 51 Shock Absorbers

 We’re still experimenting, but we’ll settle on some firmer settings for the highway and with heavy loads, and softer settings for when we are light and want more flex.

-In combination with tyre pressure adjustment, we floated over the Great Central Road corrugations and made our way across the churned up French Line with ease.
+In combination with tyre pressure adjustment, we floated over the Great Central Road corrugations and made our way down the Hay River Track and across the churned up French Line in the Simpson Desert with ease.